Skip To Main Content

 Faith Identity

 Lovett welcomes, celebrates, and honors students of all different faiths and backgrounds.
-As an inclusively Christian school, we are a community rooted in love and belonging for all, with a profound respect for diversity, service to others, and moral awareness.
+As an inclusively Episcopal School, we are a community rooted in love and belonging for all, with a profound respect for diversity, service to others, and moral awareness.
 We share the knowledge that we are richer given the unique and individual identities within our Lion family.
 We expect our graduates to be people of honor and faith, striving to do what is right at all times.

 History of Faith at Lovett

-Senior Chaplain
+Head Chaplain

 Living Through Our Faith